yakaz/sysloggerl/README.md

   messages.
 Default value: `notice`.

-By default, **sysloggerl** logs events reported by the error logger using a dedicated logger.
+By default, **sysloggerl** logs events reported by the error logger using a dedicated logger (Standard and SASL's events are logged).
 There are additional parameters to configure this logger:

 * `{enable_error_logger, boolean()}`